 The rotator cuff is a group of four tendons that are located in the shoulder.
 When a portion of the tendon tears, it can produce pain and disability.
 This injury is quite common and often requires surgical repair.
 Here are some of the questions I get asked daily as an orthopaedic surgeon:

 Rotator Cuff Tear Symptoms

-What are rotator cuff tear symptoms ?
-Above all, most common symptom is night pain.
-Secondly, pain with over head activity.
-Thirdly, there is difficulty with bringing you arm behind your back.
-Such as, putting your wallet in your back pocket or zipping up a dress.
+Above all, the most common symptom of a torn rotator cuff is night pain.
+Secondly, pain with overhead activity or there is difficulty with bringing you arm behind your back, such as putting your wallet in your back pocket or zipping up a dress.